Shadows of War

 Persistent issues such as sectarian conflicts, notably between Sunni and Shia factions, territorial disputes, and the influence of external powers contribute to a volatile environment.
 The rivalry between nations like Saudi Arabia and Iran further exacerbates tensions, leading to proxy wars and political instability across the region.

-- This Week in DPPA: 8 - 14 November 2025by News on November 14, 2025 at 6:49 pm
+- This Week in DPPA: 7 - 13 February 2026by News on February 13, 2026 at 7:43 pm

 In addition to traditional military confrontations, the Middle East faces non-conventional threats, including cyber warfare, disinformation campaigns, and economic coercion.
 These hybrid warfare tactics aim to destabilize governments and sway public opinion, complicating the security landscape.